Adamant-im/AIPs/AIPS/aip-1.md

 There are three types of AIP:

 - A **Standard AIP** describes any change that affects most or all ADAMANT implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using ADAMANT.
 Furthermore Standard AIPs can be broken down into the following categories.
   - **Core**: improvements affecting node features.
   - **Networking**: includes improvements around network itself and cross-node communications.
   - **API**: includes improvements around client API/RPC specifications and standards, and also certain language-level standards.
   - **ARC**: (ADAMANT Request for Comments) application-level standards and conventions, including standards such URI schemes, library/package formats, naming restrictions and wallet formats.
 - An **Informational AIP** describes an ADAMANT design issue, or provides general guidelines or information to the community, but does not propose a new feature.
 Informational AIPs do not necessarily represent  community consensus or a recommendation, so users and implementers are free to ignore Informational AIPs or follow their advice.
 - A **Meta AIP** describes a process surrounding ADAMANT or proposes a change to (or an event in) a process.
-Meta AIPs focus mostly on social mechanisms and processes, not on tecnical implementation.
-Technical implementation for Meta AIPs can be made in Standart AIPs.
+Meta AIPs focus mostly on social mechanisms and processes, not on technical implementation.
+Technical implementation for Meta AIPs can be made in Standard AIPs.

 AIP Work Flow
 -------------